-Leidos is looking for a Licensed Therapist to support Joint Base Lewis McChord in Washington.
-This location has a $25k government incentive to be paid out in two parts.
+Leidos is looking for a School Counselor (9 months) to support Joint Base Lewis McChord in Washington.
+This location has a $35k government incentive to be paid out in two parts.

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.

 Many people like you, who have behavioral or mental health experience, are finding satisfaction in the non-medical counseling profession.
 Your education and experience can more effectively help people navigate life’s challenges when you’re not spending long hours completing billing and documentation, filing paperwork, or sitting at a desk all day.
 The MFLC model emphasizes simple and easy documentation used for reporting activity only:

 - No long narratives to generate